DrParulShah/Melanoma_Detection_Using_CNN/README.md

 - Also we can see that relativel higher number of convolution layers is helping in improving accuracy.
 This is because important features and patterns are identified better

-## This code opened up a lot of possibilities of how a CNN can do fantastic job in classifying something so useful, almost life saving.
+### This code opened up a lot of possibilities of how a CNN can do fantastic job in classifying something so useful, almost life saving.
-With more GPU time in hands, one can definitely get igher accuracy and save man lives.
+### With more GPU time, one can definitely get higher accuracy and save man lives.

 ## Environment and Tools Used